EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

-# Run Container
+# Run Batch Container

-Run Container is a Container Execution Service app that allows you to run a container on a back-end.
+Run Batch Container is a Container Execution Service app that allows you to run a container on a back-end.
 The app is designed to run batch containers, those that perform some computational or data-related task without human interaction when they are running.
 The app is **not** designed for containers that spawn interactive services (for example, JupyterLab).

 Containers run **must** conform to the [Container requirements](../containers.md#container-requirements) of the TRE Container Execution Service.